ttreeagency/JsonApi/Documentation/basics/api.md

 Your API must be configured to understand how a JSON API resource type maps to a PHP class within your application.
 This is defined in the `resources` setting in the API's configuration file.

-For example, if your application had two Eloquent models - `Post` and `Comment` - your resource configuration would be:
+For example, if your application had two Doctrine models - `Post` and `Comment` - your resource configuration would be:

 ```php
 // config/json-api-default.php